UCI-Libraries/Python/README.md

 Schedule:
 13:00 	Introducing the Shell
 13:05 	Navigating Files and Directories
-13:45   Working with files and directories
+13:50   Working with files and directories
-14:20	Break
+14:25 	Pipes and Filters
-14:35 	Pipes and Filters
+14:35	Break
-15:00   Loops
+15:10   Loops
-Shell Scripts
+15:30   Shell Scripts
-Finding Things
+16:15   Finding Things
-17:00
+17:00 	Conclusion

 Syllabus: The Unix Shell